lifespikes/snp/rfcs/2022-12-06-coupled-central-modules-integration.md

 But, the implementation and actual dev time to get to this point would be much shorter!
 Best of all, if done properly, we still keep our software decoupled and our concerns mostly separate.

+**EDIT 12/10/22 - Tolerance**
+Naturally, we can't have every single module out there be treated as a "central module", and a lack of a proper definition could leave room for error when making new modules.

+After some experience refactoring a module that now applied this change to the pattern, I noticed that the main factor simply comes down to **data relationships** and **usages**.

+If a module is:
+  - Central to platform functionality
+  - Referenced or likely to be referenced heavily throughout integration code
+  - Forms a core component of the wider business domain
+  - Features plenty of relationships against multiple models across domains
+  - **Sub-modules** of the module **must** also have the above items.

+You may consider this a central module.

 ### Cost and Alternatives
 Continuing to keep central modules decoupled and accessible through abstraction is not impossible, and itself comes with benefits.